n7tae/mvoice/README.md

 If you don't want to answer the question "What do you want to do with it?" every time you double-click the new desktop icon, then in the Raspberry Pi Menu, go to "Accessories->File Manager->Edit->Preference->General and turn on the "Don't ask options..." check box.
 The mvoice.desktop file will lauch a terminal window to run *mvoice*.
 If you really don't want to see this terminal window, then change the "Terminal=true" line to "Terminal=false" in your copy of mvoice.desktop in your Desktop folder.

 The Raspberry Pi OS has a bug in xdg-open and that's what *mvoice*'s "Open Dashboard" button uses to view a reflector's dashboard.
-If Chrome isn't running when you click this button, it will freeze the *mvoice* gui.
-To unfreeze the gui, simple kill Chrome.
-To get around this bug, launch Chrome before you click this "Open Dashboard" button and a new tab with the dashboard will open without a problem.
+If Chromium isn't running when you click this button, it will freeze the *mvoice* gui.
+To unfreeze the gui, simple kill Chromium.
+To get around this bug, launch Chromium before you click this "Open Dashboard" button and a new tab with the dashboard will open without a problem.

 ## Configuring mvoice